EDUCATION:

 (plus 25 cents in tips) until obtaining a better-paying job.

-Having then been briefly at the bottom of the economic totem
+then been briefly at the bottom of the economic totem pole, I

-pole, I have never forgotten what it is like to be treated
+have never forgotten what it is like to be treated like social

-like social detritus and since then have greatly benefitted by
+detritus and since then have greatly benefited by always being

-always being financially prudent as the result from that
+financially prudent as the result from that unpleasant but

-unpleasant but most valuable personal experience.
-Today, I am
+most valuable personal experience.
+Today, I am keenly aware 50

-keenly aware 50 years later that 50 million or more of my
+years later that 50 million or more of my fellow citizens

-I arrived in the Washington area in October 1971 with all my
+in the Washington area in October 1971 with all my possessions

-possessions in the rear seat of a $350 used car before
+in the rear seat of a $350 used car before beginning my

-beginning my employment with Northrop.
-When that company
+employment with Northrop.
+When that company closed in January

 like to be unemployed in my mid-30s and still remember that